doc-ai/net-runner-ios/Pods/TensorIO/README.md

 *class*

 The *class* field is a string value that contains the Objective-C class name of the custom class you would like to use with your model.
 It must conform to the `TIOModel` protocol and ship with your application.
-A custom class is not required, and TensorIO will use `TIOTFLiteModel` for TensorFlow Lite models if you do not provide one.
+A custom class is not required, and TensorIO will use `TIOTFLiteModel` by default and assume you are using a TensorFlow Lite backend.
+If you are using the full TensorFlow build you must currently set the custom class name to `TIOTensorFlowModel`.

 This field is optional.